 ||Click to take a screenshot of the device.|

-Zoom in and out in zoom mode:
+To zoom in and out in zoom mode:

-||Return to the previous screen, or close a dialog box, an options menu, the Notifications panel, or the onscreen keyboard.|
+||Return to the previous screen or close a dialog, an options menu, the Notifications panel, or the onscreen keyboard.|

 ||Return to the Home screen.|

 |Tap to open a list of thumbnail images of apps you've worked with recently.
 To open an app, tap its thumbnail.
 To remove a thumbnail from the list, swipe it left or right.
 This button isn't supported for Wear OS.|

 ||For foldable devices, fold the device to display its smaller screen configuration.|